doomkey/epitome/src/routes/docs/getting-started/+page.md

 ## Adding Data

-Input the apporpriate data in appropriate sections by the navigating between tabs (large screen) or dropdown(smol screen).
+Input the apporpriate data in appropriate sections by the navigating between dropdown entries.

 <img src={def} />

+*Tabs are deprecated to allow many sections.*

 The preview will be updated as you type.